tytydraco/yessleep/out/My_parents_have_a_secret_stash_of_deleted_scenes_from_our_home_movies.md

 She impaled the other Ricky’s abdomen with her mouth parts.
 He convulsed in agony as he was drained of fluids.
 His body dried up into a mummified state; I watched the life evacuate from his eyes.

 She turned to me and I screamed, unable to move because I was chained to the floor.
 This time the process was reversed, I was filled with the fluids she had just stolen from the young man now lifelessly swinging back and forth.
-My belly inflated likens balloon, my feature become rotund — but after a moment I returned to normal.
+My belly inflated like a balloon, my feature become rotund — but after a moment I returned to normal.

 “Mom?
 Dad?
 Where am I?
 I just had the worst nightmare.”
 Innocence filled my voice.